Uglemat/Malang/README.md

 #Malang

-Malang is a (very) minimalistic functional programming language.
+Malang is a small functional programming language.
 It's pretty useless, but it was fun to make.

+I think it's a really elegant language, I'd almost go so far as to say it's my my favorite language.
+However, I may be biased.

 It's made in Python 3 and depends upon Python Lex-Yacc.
 In Debian (and probably Ubuntu), you can install it with `sudo apt-get install python3-ply`.

+The efficiency of this implementation of the language is of little concern.

 Enter this in the shell to start dashing out compound expressions in the REPL: